Tazfia67/hi/README.md

    2. **System Design:**
    - Create a comprehensive system design based on the gathered requirements.
-   - Design the architecture, database schema, and user interfaces.
+   - Design the architecture, database schema and user interfaces.
    - Plan for security measures and compliance with healthcare regulations.

    3. **Development (Coding):**